-We represent ALL members of our community so we welcome any and all suggestions, comments and even criticism as our community develops & grows into the 22nd century.
+We represent ALL residents of our community so we welcome any and all suggestions, comments and even criticism as our community develops & grows into the 22nd century.
 Our web site contains information about the Powers & Duties and responsibilities of the Parish Council, as well as much online content such as planning applications and meeting information.

-DONT FORGET, IF YOU ARE VISUALLY IMPAIRED, YOU CAN MAKE OUR TEXT BIGGER IN MOST WEB BROWSERS BY PRESSING & HOLDING DOWN THE CTRL KEY ON YOUR KEY BOARD WHILST AT THE SAME TIME USING THE SCROLL WHEEL ON YOUR MOUSE.
+DONT FORGET, IF YOU ARE VISUALLY IMPAIRED, YOU CAN MAKE YOUR TEXT BIGGER IN MOST WEB BROWSERS BY PRESSING & HOLDING DOWN THE CTRL KEY ON YOUR KEY BOARD WHILST AT THE SAME TIME USING THE SCROLL WHEEL ON YOUR MOUSE.

+The Usual ..
 We provide links to other web sites to make access easier.
 We have no control over their content, the accuracy of any information or any opinions expressed in them.